fortify-labs-io/fortify-labs-automotive-forensics/ford-sync/parse_gps_tracks_README.md

 Edit these values in `main()` to adjust behavior:
 - `time_gap_minutes = 2` - Minutes between trips
 - `min_points_per_trip = 3` - Minimum points per trip

+## Author
+Created for automotive cybersecurity research and forensic analysis at Fortify Labs.

+## License
+This tool is provided for legitimate automotive security research and forensic analysis purposes.